nevinchow/MusicHub/README.md

 ## 5. Reviews CRUD
 * Users are able create reviews on Albums, they are also able to edit and delete their reviews.

-This site was developed using Python, SQLAlchemy, Flask, and React
+This site was developed using Python, SQLAlchemy, Flask, and React.js